-Thanks to the diligent work of the Board of Trustees, oversight from the Board Finance Committee, and the invaluable assistance of the County Finance Department, FY2020 was fiscally stable.
+Thanks to the diligent work of the Board of Trustees, oversight from the Board's Finance Committee, and the invaluable assistance of the County Finance Department, FY2021 was fiscally stable.

-The Library Director and the Board of Trustees Finance Committee regularly monitored expenditures in order to establish a realistic operating budget to maintain and enhance modern library service in Kent County at all locations (Chestertown, North County, and Rock Hall).
+The Executive Director, the Administration Department, and the Board of Trustees Finance Committee regularly monitored expenditures to establish a realistic operating budget to maintain and enhance library services at all locations in Kent County (Chestertown, North County, and Rock Hall).